ggupta2005/data.understand/README.md

 ========================================================================================================================
 ```

 This would generate the jupyter notebook and PDF report in the same directory location as your dataset.
+You can execute the cells in the jupyter notebook to generate various insights and graphs on the fly or you can read through the PDF report to learn about various aspects of your dataset.